webobservatory/web-observatory/README.md

 ## Upgrade from Previous WO

 ### Export data from a previous WO

+The export script needs a version of Node that support ES6 (> 4.x.x).
+While waiting Meteor to support the latest Node, you need to switch between Node v0.10.x for Meteor and Node v4.x.x for this script.
+One solution is to use [Nvm](https://github.com/creationix/nvm).

 Edit `migrate/config.js` and set `from` to the MongoDB address.
 Then do